jcrd/snapback/README.md

 # snapback

-snapback creates and backs up `btrfs` subvolume snapshots daily using a **systemd** timer.
+snapback snapshots and backs up `btrfs` subvolume daily using a **systemd** timer.

 ## Packages